 Compound Interest: The Formula, Worked Examples, and Why Businesses Should Care

 Put $10,000 into a savings account at 5% simple interest and you will have $15,000 after ten years.
 Put the same $10,000 into an account that compounds monthly at 5% and you will have $16,470.
-That extra $1,470 came from earning interest on your interest — and over longer periods, the gap becomes enormous.
+That extra $1,470 came from earning interest on your interest, and over longer periods, the gap becomes enormous.

 Understanding compound interest for business decisions is not optional.
-Whether you are evaluating a savings strategy, weighing loan terms, or projecting reinvested profits, the maths behind compounding determines the real numbers.
+Whether you are evaluating a savings strategy, weighing loan terms, or projecting reinvested profits, the math behind compounding determines the real numbers.
 This page walks through the formula, worked examples at different frequencies, and the business applications that matter most.

 The Compound Interest Formula